Skip to main content

 Engage responds by drawing from what it knows about you and about the broader record of God's faithfulness.
 It might surface a verse you saved two years ago that speaks directly to what you are facing now.
 It might share a testimony from the Grace Record from someone who walked through something similar.
 It might simply reflect what you have said back to you in a way that helps you see it more clearly.

-Voice Engage works the same way, but through conversation.
+Voice Engage works the same way, but through voice.
 You speak.
 The AI responds.
 For many people, speaking is easier than writing when they are in the middle of something hard.

 In both cases, the goal is the same: to help you hear your own story more clearly, and to connect that story to the larger story of what God has done and said.